NUCES-Khi/assign1-7questions-anas-mujtaba/README.md

 ## Q2
 Q2: Tasks Currently Solvable by Computers:
-1. Playing table tennis: Yes, computers can play at a high level.
+1. Playing table tennis(ping pong): Yes, is quite evident that the computers can play at a high level.
 2. Driving in Karachi: Partially solvable; challenges include complex traffic and unpredictable human behavior.
 3. Playing bridge: Yes, computers can play at a competitive level.
 4. Discovering and proving new theorems: Limited; AI aids in theorem proving but doesn't replace human mathematicians.